Diagnosing Borderline Personality Disorder And Finding Treatment That Works

 BarbNY: Why are some people affected by these "emotional hurts" and others are not.

 Dr Heller: It's an excellent question.
 Virtually all of us are affected by the hurts.
 Some of us have more severe hurts, or less of a support system, or a genetic predisposition.
 It does depend upon the individual.

 savanah: DSM is a way of labeling and is not a diagnosis.
-What can a person do to get proper diagnosis?
+What can a person do to get a proper diagnosis?

 Dr Heller: While any diagnosis can be used as a way of labeling or hurting someone, the BPD is a very real disorder that affects many, many people.
 I've not been a part of the diagnosis establishing, but my experience has made it clear it's very, very real.